 A decaying dark matter particle provides interesting phenomenological aspects predicting a variation in the late-time evolution of the universe, compared to a standard cold dark matter scenario.
-Several works (Audren et al. 2014; Blackadder & Koushiappas 2014; Poulin, Serpico & Lesgourgues 2016), have used cosmological data to constrain the decay characteristics of such a dark matter candidate. putting limits on the life-times of the parent particle.
+Several works (Audren et al. 2014; Blackadder & Koushiappas 2014; Poulin et al. 2016), have used cosmological data to constrain the decay characteristics of such a dark matter candidate, putting limits on the life-times of the parent particle.
 In Blackadder & Koushiappas (2014) (hereafter BK14) and in Blackadder & Koushiappas (2016) a dark matter decay scenario has been developed where the massive daughter particle is not necessarily cold at the epoch of decay and hence provides a dynamical equation of state for the collective dark matter behaviour.
-Here, we implement this model to constrain the decay characteristics with the most recent lowredshift cosmological data.
-This model has been earlier constrained against the Supernovae type-Ia data sets (Union2.1 compilation taken from Suzuki et al. 2012) and using the high-redshift Cosmic Microwave Background (CMB) priors from Planck 2013 Ade et al. (2014) release, in BK14.
+Here, we implement this model to constrain the decay characteristics with the most recent low-redshift cosmological data.
+This model has been earlier constrained against the Supernovae type-Ia datasets (Union2.1 compilation taken from Suzuki et al. (2012)) and using the high-redshift Cosmic Microwave Background (CMB) priors from Planck 2013 Ade et al. (2014) release, in BK14.

-Several implementations of decaying dark matter scenarios are interesting and possibly complementary to current scenario: (i) decaying dark matter resulting in effective neutrino density (Hasenkamp & Kersten 2013); (ii) a fraction of initial dark matter decaying into radiation (Audren et al. 2014; Aubourg et al. 2015), yielding dark matter decay injecting energy to the bayronic gas component (Zhang et al. 2007); (iv) dark matter decaying to neutrinos scenario with 95 per cent C.L. of $\tau > 700$ Gyr and $\tau > 100$ Gyr, respectively reported in Gong & Chen (2008) and De Lope Amigo et al. (2009).
-The effects of decaying dark matter on the structure formation were studied in several works like Wang & Zentner (2012), assessing sensitivities of the life-times to the kick velocities, reporting that Euclid (Amendola et al. 2018), LSST (Alonso et al. 2018) surveys can be sensitive to $\tau \lesssim 5 \,\text{Gyr}$ for kick velocities $< 90 \,\text{km s}^{-1}$ .
-In Wang et al. (2013) an upper limit of $\tau \lesssim 10$ Gyr was placed for kick velocities of $30 - 70 \text{ km s}^{-1}$ using Ly $\alpha$ forest data (Kim et al. 2004; McDonald et al. 2006).
-Some approaches also addressed dynamical dark matter scenarios with time varying equation of state, due to interacting ensemble of unstable dark matter particles decaying into ordinary matter (Dienes & Thomas 2012a,b).
-Recently, one such implementation with number of variable degrees of freedom corresponding to unstable decay particles (Desai, Dienes & Thomas 2020) has utilized SN data to constrain the decay characteristics, in effect considering decay ensembles to radiation alone (see also Aoyama et al. 2011 and Ziaeepour 2000 for some earlier implementations).
+Several implementations of decaying dark matter scenarios are interesting and possibly complementary to current scenario: i) decaying dark matter resulting in effective neutrino density (Hasenkamp & Kersten 2013); ii) a fraction of initial dark matter decaying into radiation (Aubourg, É. et al. 2015; Audren et al. 2014), yielding a limit of $\tau > 150\,\mathrm{Gyr}$ using CMB data in Poulin et al. (2016); iii) dark matter decay injecting energy to the bayronic gas component (Zhang et al. 2007); iv) dark matter decaying to neutrinos scenario with 95% C.L. of $\tau > 700\,\mathrm{Gyr}$ and $\tau > 100 \, \mathrm{Gyr}$ , respectively reported in Gong & Chen (2008) and De Lope Amigo et al. (2009).
+The effects of decaying dark matter on the structure formation were studied in several works like Wang & Zentner (2012), assessing sensitivities of the life-times to the kick velocities, reporting that Euclid (Amendola et al. 2018), LSST (Alonso et al. 2018) surveys can be sensitive to $\tau \lesssim 5\,\mathrm{Gyr}$ for kick velocities < 90 km/s.
+In Wang et al. (2013) an upper limit of $\tau \lesssim 10 \,\mathrm{Gyr}$ was placed for kick velocities of $30 - 70 \,\mathrm{km/s}$ using Ly $-\alpha$ forest data (Kim et al. 2004; McDonald et al. 2006).
+Some approaches also addressed dynamical dark matviel@sissa.it ter scenarios with time varying equation of state, due to interacting ensemble of unstable dark matter particles decaying into ordinary matter (Dienes & Thomas 2012a,b).
+Recently, one such implementation with number of variable degrees of freedom corresponding to unstable decay particles (Desai et al. 2020) has utilised SN data to constrain the decay characteristics, in effect considering decay ensembles to radiation alone.